When ‘Outer Limits’ did that comedy episode with a time travel / murder mystery / love story

 (And somewhere inside of me is this itch to write some fan fiction.
 Just to figure out where this all could have gone.)

 Want to watch the episode?
 As of this writing, you can watch it free on YouTube.
 (If you don’t mind the advertisements).
 Also below is the episode’s score—which I really enjoy.
 (And keep listening to.)
-The vidoes are embedded below, so you can click one or both to check them out…
+The videos are embedded below, so you can click one or both to check them out…

 From Outer Limits | Season 1 | Episode 16